benjaminbolling/DynaGUI/README.md

 Depending on which packages are installed, different buttons will be enabled and disabled.
 The package that is included with Python is Random and is hence expected to always load properly, and which we will hence use in this section.

 ### Part 2: The Boolean Controller (also referred to as TF)
-Clicking on Boolean Controller beneath Random will open a widget that looks like this:
+Clicking on Boolean Controller beneath Random in the launcher will open a widget that looks like this:
 <table>
     <tr>
         <td>